 c.
 Securities that provide varying principal or interest based on underlying equity appreciation or depreciation, an equity-based derivative, real estate or other non-debt variable, as described in paragraph 6.d.

-Securities that do not qualify as bonds pursuant to the principles-based bond definition, including first loss positions that lack contractual payments or substantive credit enhancement.
-These investments shall follow the appropriate guidance in SSAP No. 21R— Other Admitted Assets.
+Securities that do not qualify as bonds pursuant to the principles-based bond definition, including first loss positions that lack substantive credit enhancement as described in paragraph 10.b., as those items are residual interests.
+All investments that are in substance residual interests or that is a residual security tranche, as defined in SSAP No. 21R—Other Admitted Assets, shall follow the appropriate guidance in SSAP No. 21R.

 e.
 Replication (synthetic asset) transactions addressed in SSAP No. 86—Derivatives.
 The admissibility, classification and measurement of a replication (synthetic asset) transactions are not preemptively determined by the principles-based bond definition and should be evaluated in accordance with the guidance on replication (synthetic asset) transactions within SSAP No. 86.

 f.
 Investments that are captured specifically within other SSAPs.
 For example, reporting entity acquired structured settlements are captured in scope of SSAP No. 21R—Other Admitted Assets, held surplus notes are captured in scope of SSAP No. 41R—Surplus Notes and working capital finance investments are captured in scope of SSAP No. 105—Working Capital Finance Investments.
 Investments captured in scope of other SSAPs are subject to the measurement and admittance provisions of those SSAPs.
 Furthermore, investments that have specific reporting lines on dedicated schedules (such as with both surplus notes and WCFI) shall be reported on their dedicated lines.